CYNAERA's VitalGuard™ : Environmental Flare Risk Engine

 VitalGuard™ gives FEMA planners, NIH projects, CDC-style programs, health systems, and trial sponsors the lead time they need to act before a flare week turns into an avoidable surge.
 The combination of environmental science, condition-specific sensitivity modeling, and operational outputs converts diffuse hazards into clear, time-boxed actions.
 In practical terms, that means fewer ER bottlenecks, steadier trial cohorts, and measurable avoided loss.

-CYNAERA Framework Papers
+CYNAERA Framework Papers and Core Research Libraries

 This paper draws on a defined subset of CYNAERA Institute white papers that establish the methodological and analytical foundations of CYNAERA’s frameworks.
 These publications provide deeper context on prevalence reconstruction, remission, combination therapies and biomarker approaches.
-Our Long COVID, ME/CFS and CRISPR Remission Libraries are also in depth resources.
+Our Long COVID Library, ME/CFS Library, Lyme Library, Autoimmune Library and CRISPR Remission Library are also in depth resources.

 Author’s Note: